Highpass was a mess.

-Back at camp, the few defenders left doubted my plan, but I was locked on target.
+Back at camp, the few defenders we had were more than weary about my plan, but I was locked on target.
 I was certain we could pull it off.
-I sent each of the able-bodied soldiers to defensive positions behind shrubs and rocks where the Horde would not see them.
+I sent each of the able-bodied soldiers to defensive positions behind shrubs and rocks where the raiders would not see them.
 Then, we waited for the riders to arrive.

-I stood under the main tent as the riders approached with weapons drawn.
+I stood under the main tent as they approached with weapons drawn.
 The few non-militant occupants cowered behind me, but I didn’t budge.
 The riders slowed when they saw the total lack of defense.
 All eyes were locked on me.

 I smiled at them and with a wave of my hand, ice surrounded the riders, cutting them off from escape and giving them only one direction to go… toward me.

 The Highpass soldiers leapt from hiding.
 They didn’t hurl spears or launch arrows.
 Instead, they tossed a bed sheet full of magic frogs into the group.
 The raiders were so confused, they weren’t sure how to react, but it took only moments for the magic to do its work.

 As the raiding party began transforming into frogs, I saw one of them escape the assault using their heavy footwear to climb over my ice wall.
 Perfect.
 They went into full retreat, but with no where to go, our remaining defenders created a perimeter.
 It didn’t take long before the entire raiding party was able to fit inside a pillow case for easy transport.

 “That’s a lot of magical frogs,” a worker said as he held the heavy sheet.
 “I hope we’re not hurting them much.”